dn1ghtm/24-7-Discord-Rich-Presence/README.md

 - 🏠 Available as a **Home Assistant add-on**
 - 🔒 Lightweight and safe (no automation/selfbot)
 - ⚙️ Configurable via JSON file or Home Assistant UI
+- 🖼️ Web interface with image display on Home Assistant dashboard
+- 🔄 Real-time status monitoring with automatic updates

 ---